kova1chuk/word_flow_text_analyzer/README.md

 To add new features or modify the existing functionality:

-1. Update the `UploadEpubView` in `epub_parser/views.py`
+1. Update the views in `epub_parser/views.py` with proper Swagger documentation
 2. Add new URL patterns in `epub_parser/urls.py` if needed
 3. Test locally with `python manage.py runserver`
+4. Check Swagger documentation at `/swagger/`
-4. Push to main branch for automatic deployment
+5. Push to main branch for automatic deployment
-5. Update this README with new features
+6. Update this README with new features

 ## Notes